RoLLyDT/DMS/README.md

 2. Amount of levels (varies by difficulty)
 3. limit area of window
 4. Improvement on the game visual/ game object
+5. Function to upgrade weapons (varies by level)
+6. Make Asteroid appears from the top of the game, not randomly appears.